Q:What is a graduate assistantship?

 Please Note: The Graduate Assistantship Program only will pay tuition waiver for degree required courses and prerequisite courses that pertain to the graduate assistant’s degree program.

 Q: Are health care benefits or other benefit types tied to a graduate assistantship?

 A: The graduate assistantship office does not offer healthcare or retirement benefits to graduate assistants.
 Students are encouraged to contact the Dowell Health Center for healthcare insurance options.

 A: Yes, the stipend is considered taxable income.
 Contact the IRS to determine if tuition waivers are tax-exempt.

-The department will contact the student directly to schedule an interview upon selection.
-In addition to completing the on-line application, students are encouraged to contact their program director to inquire about possible assistantship opportunities relative to their field of study and/or various campus departments of interest.
-Keep in mind, gaining a assistantship position can be quite competitive since there are far more applicants in comparison to position available, so independent networking is essential.
+Students are also encouraged to contact their program director to inquire about possible assistantship opportunities relative to their field of study and/or various campus departments of interest.
+Keep in mind, gaining a assistantship position can be quite competitive since there are far more applicants in comparison to positions available, so independent networking is essential.